 Complaints are a valuable source of feedback at Jessie McPherson Private Hospital and all patients, their family and friends have the right to make a complaint or query any aspect of their healthcare.

-If you or your family have comments or concerns during your stay, please ask to speak with your nurse and/or the Nurse Manager.
+If you or your family have comments or concerns during your stay, please ask to speak with your nurse and/or the Unit Manager.
 We would like the opportunity to resolve any of your concerns as they arise.

 To provide further feedback you also have the options to: